Department of Health

 A medical practitioner or other health or welfare professional who is considered to have sufficient knowledge of the young person and their history and circumstances can make this assessment based on the factors listed above.

-Catch-up vaccination for adolescents
+Catch-up immunisation for adolescents

 Some young people may require catch-up vaccines to bring them up to date with the vaccines provided under the National Immunisation Program.